zerocore-ai/cryptdag/SECURITY.md

 ## Report a security issue or vulnerability

-The dag-key-gen team welcomes security reports and is committed to providing prompt attention to security issues.
+The cryptdag team welcomes security reports and is committed to providing prompt attention to security issues.
 Security issues should be reported privately via [steve@zerocore.ai][support-email].
 Security issues should not be reported via the public GitHub Issue tracker.